Rosalind Wiseman: Early life

 Wiseman grew up in Washington, D.C., with her two younger siblings and parents.
-She attended Maret School in Washington, DC, before pursuing her education at Occidental College in Los Angeles.
-While at Occidental, she majored in political theory and studied martial arts with fellow student James Edwards, whom she later married in 1996.
-By the time she graduated with a bachelor's degree in Political Science in 1991, Wiseman had earned a second degree blackbelt in Tang Soo Do karate.
+After attending Maret School in Washington, DC she attended Occidental College in Los Angeles, where she began studying martial arts with fellow student James Edwards, whom she married in 1996.
+By the time she graduated with a bachelor's degree in political science in 1991, Wiseman had earned a second degree black belt in Tang Soo Do karate.